Contribute to Printed Issue

-We will soon be accepting abstracts for our special-themed third printed research journal, but we also accept submissions of full papers (4,000-6,000 words) written on any topic, all year round – email submissions[at]soapboxjournal[dot]com.
+We currently accept abstracts for our third special-themed printed research journal, but we also accept submissions of full papers (4,000-6,000 words) written on any topic, all year round – email submissions[at]soapboxjournal[dot]com.

 Contribute to Soapbox Online

 The website accepts submissions all year round of a variety of formats.
 We look for engaging, original writing on a variety of cultural topics, written in a readable form that doesn’t require prior knowledge of a field or specialist vocabulary.
 But we also encourage creative pieces, multimedia works and experimental submissions.
 Additionally, we are very interested in showcasing suitable projects from coursework or independent research – the website looks to develop ideas explored in traditional academic writing, in order to apply them to more approachable forms and styles, and to engage a wider audience.

 If you are interested in publishing with us, please email web[at]soapboxjournal[dot]com with a pitch and/or a sample of your proposed submission, under 500 words.

 We also publish features categorised within running themes on the website.
 Our first theme is ‘Research/Practice’, which explores the intersection between traditional or written forms of academic (and other) research and ‘practical’ applications: artistic research, creative projects, video essays, etc., but also work that problematises or rethinks this apparent opposition.
 Also, we are looking for content that coincides with the theme of our upcoming first issue: ‘Practices of Listening’.
 As an introduction to that theme, and for some possible approaches, please read our call for papers.